Mission 1:8 Generation Now Devotional | 2018 - Day 7

-I learned two lessons from those experiences that I’ve never forgotten.
-First, I learned you can’t outgive God.
-Second, I learned that if you’re a Christian, there is no greater joy than using your time and investing your resources in making sure people are going to be in heaven.
+I learned two lessons from that experience that I’ve never forgotten.
+First, you can’t ever outgive God.
+Second, if you’re a Christian, there is no greater joy than using your time and investing your resources in making sure people will be in heaven.

 A. W. Tozer wrote, “Any temporal possession can be turned into everlasting wealth.
 Whatever is given to Christ is immediately touched with immortality.”
 Bruce Wilkinson has said that everything we do today matters forever.
 Isn’t that an interesting thought?
 How we spend the brief time we have on earth, including how we invest our money—it matters forever.

 So I’ll ask you the same thing the pastor asked that church in McKinney: “God has given me a great vision to reach our city, nation, and world through Mission 1:8.
 There are millions of people who need to hear the gospel.
 The only problem is, we need more resources and more space at First Baptist Dallas to reach and disciple them.”